jnunyez/synchronization/README.md

 gm-1-du3-ldc1-tsync-pkxwv                 2/2     Running   0          44m
 ```

-* Pods above represent the timing solution for T-GM.
-Zooming into the pods show picture below with the resulting deployment in node du3-ldc1.
+* Pods above represent the timing solution for T-GM of a node labelled `gm-1`.
+The picture describes the resulting deployment in node du3-ldc1.

 ![Timing Stack](imgs/tgm.png)